 Note: You need a Redpanda Enterprise license to access this feature.

-In this post, we'll discuss how this feature makes the cluster admin’s life easier, how to use it, and how we implemented it.
+In this post, we'll discuss how this feature makes the cluster admin’s life easier, how we implemented it, and how to use it.

 The need for Continuous Data Balancing

 Preventing a failure is better than dealing with its consequences.
 This simple principle is especially important for complex, fault-tolerant systems like Redpanda.
-If the system is not fault-tolerant, every small failure means that the service stops until the cluster admin fixes it.
-But, if the system is fault-tolerant, small failures lead only to slight degradation of the system, which is good!
-We can continue service operation.
-However, these small failures have to be fixed at some point.
-If they are not dealt with in a timely manner, they can eventually lead to a much bigger failure that may be difficult to recover from.
+If the system isn't fault-tolerant, every small failure means the service stops until the cluster admin fixes it.
+But, if the system is fault-tolerant, small failures lead only to slight degradation of the system.
+However, these small failures have to be fixed before they inevitably lead to a much bigger failure that might be difficult to recover from.

 Consider this scenario: A common replication factor for a partition in Redpanda is three.
 This means that copies of each partition are stored on three different servers and, even if one server goes down, the partition remains available for both producing and consuming.
-This may go unnoticed by the client (apart from possibly a small latency hiccup caused by the leader election), but the partition in this state is very fragile – a single additional node failure will cause data unavailability and may even cause data loss.
-In this scenario, it is desirable to move the unavailable replica to a healthy node so that the partition retains its usual resilience guarantee of being able to tolerate a one-node failure.
+This could go unnoticed by the client (apart from possibly a small latency hiccup caused by the leader election), but the partition in this state is very fragile – a single additional node failure will cause data unavailability and may even cause data loss.
+In this scenario, you'd want to move the unavailable replica to a healthy node so the partition retains its usual resilience guarantee of tolerating a one-node failure.

 Data balancing can help not only with ensuring data protection and data availability, but also performance.
 By intelligently placing partition replicas, we can ensure that there is no skew in the usage of CPU and I/O resources, thereby reducing latency (existing Redpanda mechanisms such as automatic leadership balancing also help with this).